Healthy Peanut Butter Blossoms (Vegan, Gluten-Free)

 How do I know when the cookies are done baking?

 The cookies will be very soft when you take them out of the oven, but they will firm up as they cool.
-They should have a lightly golden bottom when done.
+They should have a lightly golden bottom when done, 10-12 minutes is the perfect amount of time.

 How long do these peanut butter blossoms last?

-Healthy peanut butter blossom cookies will last about 3-5 days when stored in an airtight container at room temperature.
-If you want to extend their freshness, you can refrigerate them for longer.
+These peanut butter blossoms will last about 3-5 days when stored in an airtight container at room temperature, or you can refrigerate them for longer.

 Can I freeze peanut butter blossoms?